klromans557/Visualize-DataSet-Captions/README.md

    - Set the `network_index` to select which of the top N token nodes to emphasize in network graph.
      * e.g., most common: = 1, least common: = top_n
    - Change `output_file` text for the name of the output TXT file with token counts.
-     * note: this file is created in the same directory as the script when run.
+     * note: this file is created in the same directory as the script when run, default to 'token_counts'

 3. Run the script using the included BAT file or double-click the py file.

 4. If the `token_counts.txt` file already exists, the script will skip the token counting step and proceed to the graphs.
-Keep in mind that if you change any of your dataset TXT files that you will need to delete this file and re-run the script.
+Keep in mind that if you change any of your dataset TXT files that you will need to delete/re-name this file and re-run the script.

 5. The script will display the following graphs:
     - A bar charts showing the relative frequency of the top N tokens (normalized to all tokens).